If your financial aid award exceeds all charges for the term, you will be issued a

 rebate.
 You will be notified through your TU email address if one has been issued

 to you.
-Rebate processing begins no earlier than 10 days before the start of the term.
+Rebates can be expected no earlier than 5-7 days after the disbursement of

 In accordance with U.S. Department of Education regulations on federal financial aid,